yanqui-uxo/manyzip/README.md

-Zip an arbitrary number of iterables together
+Zip an arbitrary number of iterables

 Supports `#![no_std]`